nf-core/website/markdown/usage/introduction.md

 ## Tips and tricks

 * Hyphens matter!
-Core nextflow options use one (`-`), pipeline specific paramters use two (`--`)
+Core Nextflow command-line options use one (`-`) whereas pipeline specific parameters use two (`--`)
 * Specify `--email your@email.com` to receive emails when your pipeline completes
 * Always specify `-r <version-number>` when running to explicitly use a specific release.
 Then an identical command can be used in the future to give identical results.
-* Use `-resume` to restart pipelines that did not complete: successful tasks skipped using the outputs from the previous run.
+* Use `-resume` to restart pipelines that did not complete.
+This ensures that successful tasks from the previous run wont be re-executed.
 * Use `nextflow log` to find names of all previous runs in your directory.
 These can be used with `-resume` to restart specific runs.
 * Be clever with multiple Nextflow configuration locations..
 For example, use `-profile` for your cluster configuration, `~/.nextflow/config` for your personal config such as `params.email` and a working directory `nextflow.config` file for reproducible run-specific configuration.